PatriciaCastagna/PatriciaCastagna/README.md

 - 📍 From Brazil living in Portugal

-- 💻 I studied of Technological Specialization of Technology and Programming Information Systems for seven months (https://www.iefp.pt/);
+- 💻 I studied of Technological Specialization of Technology and Programming Information Systems at the job center (https://www.iefp.pt/);

 Reach me out 👇🏼